-In the Spring of 2017, I had a disturbing realization.
-For the previous 10 years, I had spent most of my waking hours staring at my phone.
-I convinced myself that it kept me connected and informed.
-But the truth was, it was disconnecting me; from my family, from my friends, from my place in the real world.
-And, worst of all, I was setting a horrible example for my kids Orion and GG (ages 8 & 6 at the time).
+In the Spring of 2017, I had a profound revelation.
+For nearly a decade, I found myself increasingly engrossed in my phone, believing it kept me connected and informed.
+However, in truth, it was disconnecting me from my family, my friends, and my tangible presence in the "real world".
+What troubled me most was the example I was setting for my children, Orion and GG (almost 9 and 7 at the time).

-My idea needed a name; something to shout out, like a mantra.
-I liked the sound of "log off”.
-But I wanted it to be abstract, intriguing and hopefully memorable.
+This idea needed a name, something that would resonate, like a mantra.
+I was drawn to the sound of "log off," but I wanted it to be more abstract, intriguing and, hopefully, inspiring.

 Axel "Akke" Yberg